Primroses

 Primula nana

 Primula nana, Deorali, near Ghorepani, Annapurna, central Nepal.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Primula obliqua

-Leaves in a rosette, to 20 cm long and 4.5 cm wide, with yellow farina beneath.
-Inflorescence stem to 55 cm long, umbel with 4-7 stalked, nodding flowers, to 3 cm across, white or pale yellow, sometimes flushed with pink.
+Leaves in a rosette, with a winged stalk, blade lanceolate, oblanceolate, narrowly obovate, to 20 cm long and 4.5 cm wide, with yellow farina beneath, margin with numerous tiny teeth, tip pointed or blunt.
+Inflorescence stem to 55 cm long, farinose on upper part, umbel with 4-7 stalked, nodding flowers, calyx tubular, yellowish-brown, to 1 cm long, parted to the middle, lobes oblong, tip blunt, corolla bell-shaped, white or pale yellow, sometimes flushed with pink, to 3 cm across, lobes broadly obovate, deeply indented.

 This plant is distributed from central Nepal eastwards to Arunachal Pradesh and south-eastern Tibet, growing at altitudes between 3,000 and 4,400 m.
 It is quite prominent between Tharepati and Phedi, Langtang National Park, central Nepal.

-Primula obliqua, between Gopte and Phedi, near Gosainkund, Langtang National Park, central Nepal.
+Primula obliqua, Phedi, near Gosainkund, Langtang National Park, central Nepal.
+In the upper picture, a species of Polystichum fern is also seen, and in the background Rhododendron campanulatum.
 (Photos copyright © by Kaj Halberg)

 Primula petiolaris

-This species has no inflorescence stalk, the flowers sprouting individually directly from the leaf rosette.
-Flowers to 2 cm across, pink with a broad yellow eye, surrounded by a narrow white ring.
+This species has no inflorescence stalk, the flowers sprouting individually directly from the leaf rosette, which is very tight, without farina, blade obovate, with numerous long, irregular, sharp teeth, blade enlarging after flowering and changing shape to ovate, with a long reddish stalk.
+Flowers almost stalkless, cup-shaped, to 2 cm across, pink with a broad yellow eye, surrounded by a narrow white ring.

 It occurs from Uttarakhand eastwards to Sikkim, growing at altitudes between 2,100 and 3,800 m.